digithree/ollama-rag/README.md

 ### Prerequisites

-- Your computer is a Mac.
+- Your computer is a Mac or Linux.
 It will run on Windows probably with some light tweaks
 - Ollama is installed, see https://ollama.com/download
 - Your base model(s) is in installed, e.g. the defaults are `qwen` and `mistral`.
 Use `ollama run qwen` for example to fetch the binary, it is a few Gb
 - Python 3+ is installed and available in the environment